cristopher1/JSONSerializerPlugins/README.md

 - **serialize(unserializedData: any)=>object**
 - **parse(serializedData: object)=>any**

-The `json-serializer-base-serializers` includes five serializers:
+The `@cljimenez/json-serializer-base-serializers` includes five serializers:

 - **BigIntSerializer**: Serializes and unserializes `big integer`.
 - **DateSerializer**: Serializes and unserializes `dates`.